Woni0204/PyTorchStudy/README.md

 </div>

 * The information below is about the progress of the original content on the PyTorch homepage.
+* There is only the executed ipynb file.

 ## Learn the Basics
 | Subtitle | Upload | link (PyTorch official) |